 [Child's Name]

-For keeping your bedroom neat and tidy every single day this [week/month]!
-You put your toys away, made your bed, and kept your floor spotless without being reminded.
-Your room has been sparkling clean, and we are so proud of your responsibility and dedication.
+For keeping your bedroom neat and tidy every single day this [week/month].
+You put your toys away, made your bed, and kept your floor clear -- all without being reminded.
 You are officially our Clean Room Champion!

 [Date] | With love from [Parent Names]